NardJ/PyInterpreter/README.md

 Syntax                  | Description
 :-----------------------|:-----------------------------------------------------------------------
-\# comment               | lines starting with # are considered comments ... # comment           | comments can also start mid sentence .                       | .
+\# comment               | lines starting with # are considered comments statement # comment     | comments can also start mid sentence .                       | .
 var vName vValue        | create variable with name vName and value vValue
 var vName calculation   | create variable with name vName and value as result from calculation